 Provide them with up to three keywords they can respond with.
 For instance, if you are running a cosmetics brand, see if they are looking for products for dry, oily, or normal skin.
 Based on their response, send them additional questions (if needed) to really narrow down your product recommendation options.

 Once you have it down to a tee, direct them to an item that would best suit their needs and watch as a sale is made.
 Here is an example of how a clothing brand could use conversational flows to make shopping even easier.

 As the number of online businesses keeps growing, shoppers are gaining more and more freedom to move between brands.
 Moreover, with businesses “attacking” the same niche, competition is severe, leading to ever-increasing rates of abandoned carts.

 But you can’t really stop customers from churning, nor can you avoid cart abandonment.
 What you have the power to do is try and recover sales and reactivate customers.
 And do so much more.
 To always stay on top of things, make sure to automate some of your text marketing in 2020.

 Welcome all new subscribers with a juicy offer, congratulate them on their birthdays, recover carts in a two or three-step sequence, turn to previous customers with a sweet treat to win them back, score extra sales with post-purchase deals, and don’t forget to always keep them in the loop about their order if they end up making a purchase.

-Automating these text messages will only give you more time to improve the rest of your SMS marketing, make it your strong suite, all the while these automations do the heavy lifting for you.
-As somebody once said – work smart, not hard.
+Automating these text messages will only give you more time to improve the rest of your SMS marketing, make it your strong suit, all the while this automation do the heavy lifting for you.
+As somebody once said - work smart, not hard.

-Viktoria Philbrick is a content writer at SMSBump – a leading eCommerce platform for text marketing and automations.
+About the author: Viktoria Philbrick is a content writer at SMSBump - a leading eCommerce platform for text marketing and automation.
 She is passionate about writing for work & pleasure, learning about all the new trends in eCom, and spreading the word about SMS marketing.